sunpy/sunpy-SEP/SEP-0002-revised.md

 * The Project Members
 * The Steering Committee
 * The Advisory Board
-* The Ombusperson
+* The Ombudsperson

-The SunPy project is ultimately run by the whole community: users, developers, and members of the wider solar physics and scientific software communtiy, for the benifit of all.
+The SunPy project is ultimately run by the whole community: users, developers, and members of the wider solar physics and scientific software community, for the benefit of all.
-This document descibes how the project is run through delegation of this authority, primarily to the Steering Committee and the Project Members.
+This document describes how the project is run through delegation of this authority, primarily to the Steering Committee and the Project Members.
-Wherever possible all descisions taken should be done by consensus, considering input from both active contributors and the wider community.
+Wherever possible all decisions taken should be done by consensus, considering input from both active contributors and the wider community.

 ## Advisory Board
 The primary functions of the advisory board are: to advise the steering committee on management of the project, find funding for the project to ensure the core aims of the project can be met, nominate a Ombudsperson, and to ensure that the governance of the project is running as intended.